alltheseas/nostrFAQs/FAQs-misconceptions.md

 ` There is no nostr development team, so there is no one to say what can or cant be done on the protocol. developers are free to build and experiment however they like` -[hzrd149](https://github.com/hzrd149/)

 `Nostr is not VC funded and is completely open.
 There is no central company.
 There is no central organization.
 There is no central development team.
 While some companies that utilize nostr may be VC funded, the protocol itself is not.`-[Derek Ross](https://njump.me/npub18ams6ewn5aj2n3wt2qawzglx9mr4nzksxhvrdc4gzrecw7n5tvjqctp424)

+`12 and 13.
+It doesn’t unless the users care, which doesn’t seem to be true, as we are already seeing happening with several Nostr apps` -[semisol](https://njump.me/npub12262qa4uhw7u8gdwlgmntqtv7aye8vdcmvszkqwgs0zchel6mz7s6cgrkj)

 </details>